**Updated 30 October 2019**

 The slowdown in Germany in particular has given it a fresh set of incentives.
 The fall in bond yields has also changed the economics: simply, it is now much easier to explain why fiscal expansion makes sense.
 It is, after all, clear that deficit-financed investment can be expansionary, and can drive long-term debt/GDP ratios down.
 Indeed, the reports now emerging of a Dutch investment initiative along just these lines should not come as a surprise.

 There has been progress.
 German fiscal policy turned decisively expansive this year, reversing 2018’s tightening.
-Indeed, cumulative federal expenditure between January and June saw a year-on-year increase of 8% (see chart below).

 Some amendments to the German constitution’s provision for tax law may be possible.
 These should add further impetus to investment spending, by granting the Federal government additional powers.
 These include providing financial support for the investments of different state and local authorities in education infrastructure, social housing, and local public rail transport.